ibm-cloud-docs/log-analysis/ingestion_key.md

 {:tip: .tip}
 {:download: .download}

-# Working with the LogDNA instance ingestion key
+# Working with ingestion keys
 {: #ingestion_key}

 The ingestion key is a security key that you must use to configure LogDNA agents and successfully forward logs to your IBM Log Analysis with LogDNA instance in {{site.data.keyword.Bluemix}}.
 You automatically get the ingestion key when you provision an instance.
 Alternatively, you can also obtain the ingestion key by creating a service ID for the instance.